10 Best

 Published on:

-Potential Yaz birth control lawsuits are currently being evaluated throughout the United States due to a reportedly higher risk of blood clots in women taking the drug.
-If you or a loved one experienced a dangerous blood clot or other health complications while taking the Yasmin line of contraceptives, you should contact a knowledgeable personal injury attorney as soon as possible.
+Potential Celebrex and Vioxx lawsuits are currently being evaluated throughout the United States due to a reportedly higher risk of heart attacks and other health complications such as Stevens-Johnson Syndrome.
+If you or a loved one experienced heart, gastrointestinal, or other medical complications while taking a COX-2 inhibitor pain relief drug, you should contact a skilled Texas personal injury attorney as soon as possible.

 Continue reading →